raspberrypilearning/sense-hat-data-logger/worksheet.md

     sense_data.extend([pitch,roll,yaw])
 ```

-  The rest of the sensors are a bit more complex as they each give 3 values back, in the lines above you are asking the Sense-HAT for the 3 orientation values (yaw,pitch,roll) and the second line extends the sense_data list by those three values.
+  The rest of the sensors are a bit more complex as they each give 3 values back, in the lines above you are asking the Sense-HAT for the 3 orientation values (yaw, pitch, roll) and the second line extends the sense_data list by those three values.

     ```python
     mag_x,mag_y,mag_z = sense.get_compass_raw().values()